lazzard/ftp-bridge/README.md

 ## FileLogger

-`FileLogger` logs the replies in a file.
+`FileLogger` logs the replies in a regular file.

 Syntax :